 1981 saw the introduction of proof sets to replace the double dollar specimen sets.
 The proof coins have frosted images against mirror fields and while specimen strikes continued to be struck, they were in other types of sets.
 Whether proof or specimen coins are easier to get as single coins, depends mostly in the value of the intact sets they come from.
 Generally after 2012 most proof sets are worth more intact than broken up so those coins are harder to get in proof.

 1982 50 Cent

 There are two varieties of 1982 half dollars.
-The scarcer type is the small bead, found on some circulation strikes, which has a slightly more detailed portrait but the easiest way to identify it is by straight stick like attachment point of the small jewel at the back of the tiara.
-The more common large bead type occurs on most circulation and all Proof-like, Specimen and Proof examples, and has a less detailed portrait while that attachment at the back of the tiara is flared.
+The scarcer small (flat bust) bead variety is only found on some circulation strikes, with a slightly more detailed portrait and most easily confirmed by the straight stick like attachment point of the jewel at the back of the tiara.
+The more common large bead variety (raised bust) is found on most circulation and all Proof-like, Specimen and Proof examples, and has a less detailed portrait with a flaired attachment of that bead to the back of the tiara.

 1983 50 Cent